 Japan Sinks: 2020

 Japan Sinks: 2020 went well beyond the disaster, examining socio-political elements that are still being discussed in Japan today.
 It illustrates the devastating effects of earthquakes that there is more to it than one big earthquake.
 There are aftershocks, and you may experience landslides, fires, automobile accidents, flooding, or even deadly stampedes.
 Simply watching the first two episodes reveals how unforgiving the world is.
-It’s hard to imagine that death can be just around the corner while those you care about may not even have time to grieve.
+It’s hard to imagine that can be just around the corner while those you care about may not even have time to grieve.
 The anime also exposes the cruel and treacherous sides of humanity with its depiction of discrimination, racism, and human cruelty.

 Now and Then, Here and There